 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Do you suspect your dog may be suffering from heat stroke?
 We provide urgent care to pets experiencing emergencies.
-If your pet is having an emergency during our regular hours, contact contact our Greensboro animal clinic today.
+If your pet is having an emergency during our regular hours, contact our Greensboro animal clinic today.

 Looking for a vet in Greensboro?